Students' union: Purpose

 Depending on the country, the purpose, assembly, method, and implementation of the group might vary.
 Universally, the purpose of students' union or student government is to represent fellow students in some fashion.

+The president of the Sanxia Campus Student Union of National Taipei University in Taiwan is standing up to answer questions at a meeting of its Student Congress.

 In some cases, students' unions are run by students, independent of the educational facility.
 The purpose of these organizations is to represent students both within the institution and externally, including on local and national issues.
 Students' unions are also responsible for providing a variety of services to students.
 Depending on the organization's makeup, students can get involved in the union by becoming active in a committee, by attending councils and general meetings, volunteering within a group, service or club run by the union, or by becoming an elected officer.

 Some students' unions are politicized bodies, and often serve as a training ground for aspiring politicians.
 Students' unions generally have similar aims irrespective of the extent of politicization, usually focusing on providing students with facilities, support, and services.

 Some students' unions often officially recognize and allocate an annual budget to other organizations on campus.
 In some institutions, postgraduate students are within the general students' unions, whereas in others they have their own postgraduate representative body.
 In some cases, graduate students lack formal representation in student government.

+The student government president (sometimes called a student body president, student council president, or simply a school president) is generally the highest-ranking officer of a student union.
+Students performing in this role typically serve a ceremonial and managerial purpose, as a spokesperson of the entire student body.
+Duties usually include working with students to resolve problems and informing school administration of ideas emanating from the student body.
+In this role, they may make student appointments, campus-wide committees and boards, and may represent the institution to other associations or bodies.
+For example, the student government presidents within the University System of Georgia also serve on the statewide Student Advisory Council of Georgia.

 A students' union building at Oklahoma State University, which doubles as a student activity center.

 Variations depending on country

-As mentioned before universally the purpose of students' union or student government is to represent fellow students.
-Many times students' unions usually focusing on providing students with facilities, support, and services.
-Simple variations on just the name include the name differences between the United States (student government) and other countries (students' union or student association).
-Depending on the country there are different methods of representation compulsory education to Higher education or tertiary.
+Depending on the country, the purpose of students' union or student government varies.